 For its top level performance in IIHS driver and passenger-side small overlap frontal, moderate overlap frontal, side impact, roof strength and head restraint tests, with its optional vehicle-to-vehicle front crash prevention system, with its optional vehicle-to-pedestrian front crash prevention system, and its available headlight’s “Good” rating, the Insurance Institute for Highway Safety grants the Soul EV the rating of “Top Pick” for 2020, a rating granted to only 30 vehicles tested by the IIHS.
 The 500e has not been tested, yet.

 The Soul EV comes with a full 5-year/60,000-mile basic warranty, which covers the entire truck and includes 24-hour roadside assistance.
 The 500e’s 4-year/50,000-mile basic warranty expires 1 year and 10,000 miles sooner.

 Kia’s powertrain warranty covers the Soul EV 2 years longer than Fiat covers the 500e.
-Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 10 years or 100,000 miles.
+Any repair needed on the motor, transmission, axles, joints or battery is fully covered for 10 years or 100,000 miles.
 Coverage on the 500e ends after only 8 years or 100,000 miles.

-There are over 84 percent more Kia dealers than there are Fiat dealers, which makes it much easier should you ever need service under the Soul EV’s warranty.
+There are over 2 times as many Kia dealers as there are Fiat dealers, which makes it much easier should you ever need service under the Soul EV’s warranty.

 J.D.
 Power and Associates’ 2019 survey of the owners of three-year-old vehicles provides the long-term dependability statistics that show that Kia vehicles are more reliable than Fiat vehicles.
 J.D.
 Power ranks Kia 10th in reliability, above the industry average.
 With 123 more problems per 100 vehicles, Fiat is ranked 31st.